mafudge/ist346-labs/dev/lab-J/readme.md

 ```
 root@client:/# curl -m 3 http://172.44.1.102
 ```
-Uh Oh, thats not good, it looks like our clients can't access the site either.
+Uh Oh, that's not good, it looks like our clients can't access the site either.
 This happened because we stopped all traffic to the server, lets fix this by first opening up port 80 this allows non https traffic to reach or server once we create the rule we need to reload the firewall.

 ```